 - Black pepper

-- Finely chop half an onion, and fry it in a pan, with some butter, until it smells delicious and gets some color.
+- First of all, finely chop half an onion, and fry it in a pan, with some butter, until it smells delicious and gets some color.

-- Now that the onions are soft and smell delicious, cover them with the milk and cream.
+- When the onions are soft and smell delicious, cover them with the milk and cream.
 Let it simmer for about 20 minutes.
-The onions will infuse in the fat liquid; the milk and cream will make a wonderful base for the sauce.
+The onions will infuse in the fat liquid.

-- The pancetta should be crispy by now, so put it on some paper and let it drain.
+- Put the crispy pancetta on some paper and let it drain.
 We won’t incorporate the pork fat into the pasta, as the traditional recipe calls for.

-- By now, 20 minutes have passed, and it’s time to strain the sauce through a fine sieve.
+- After 20 minutes, strain the sauce through a fine sieve.
 Get all that good sauce out of the onions, and pour the liquid back into the pan.

-- Now carefully separate the egg yolks from the whites, and incorporate the yolks into the sauce on low heat.
-It is important that you stir and that you keep the heat just bellow the level where the yolk coagulates (it does so at 158 F / 70 C).
-If the heat is to low, the sauce won’t thicken.
+- Carefully separate the egg yolks from the whites, and incorporate the yolks into the sauce on low heat.
+Keep stirring and keep the heat just bellow 70°C.** If the heat is to low, the sauce won’t thicken.
 If it’s too high, you’ll end up with a nasty grainy texture.
-If you put the egg whites in there too, you’ll be eating a bad omelette.
+And if you put the egg whites in there too, you’ll be eating a bad omelette.